|

 see Halley's comet.
 It looked like a fuzzy cotton ball that was surrounded by stars.
 But then I started playing around and pointed it at the planets.
 I could see the cloud bands on Jupiter, and the rings of

 astronomy being reachable in price.
 Highly detailed digital images can be obtained with a telescope by amateur astronomers today.
-So I made the jump to CCD astronomy many years ago and now have the
+So I made the jump to digital astronomy many years ago and have enjoyed the

 capability to image galaxies million of light years away and I also have the capability to collect scientific data.
-This is a great time for astronomy.
-I have shared my telescopes and knowledge of the sky
+This is a great time for amateur astronomy.
+I shared my telescopes and knowledge of the